learninglab-dev/ll-first-reactLab/challengeSolution.md

 ---------------------------------------------

+We're going to put our counter in `App`.
+Why?
+Because because only `App` has access to each one of our `Switch` components and can share props with them.
+The instances of `Switch` can't share any information with each other directly.

-We're going to want to use the same `useState` syntax as we used for showImg and setShowImg.
-In the top-level component, `App.js`, add a new state variable:
+To implement our counter, we're going to want to use the same `useState` syntax we used for showImg and setShowImg.
+In the file, `App.js`, add a new state variable:
 ```diff
 + import React, { useState } from 'react'
   import Layout from './Layout'